martinjc/programming-intro/src/programming/variables.md

 ## Conclusion.

 We store different types of data in variables.
 Variables have a name/label/identifier that lets us assign values to them, and read those values back again later.
-Variables are like a box with a label that is like a slate, but not quite either really.
+Variables are like a box with a label, that is like a slate, but also not quite either really.

 [^1]: That one thing might be made up of lots of other things, but we'll gloss over that for now.
 [^2]: The analogy works better if we're looking inside the box to see what's in there, but that's not how we described it initially.